yourwebmaker/cqrs.nu-php/README.md

 - [ ] Apply doctrine code standards
 - [ ] Mutation testing
 - [ ] Add to Scrutinizer
+- [ ] Use yield return new DrinksServed to record events?
 ##### Infra
 - [ ] Persistence using Doctrine
 - [X] Persistence using ES